brianhigh/computing_bootcamp/R/r_packages_installing_loading.md

 not have to worry about checking if they have the needed packages and then installing them.
 And you don't need to add the additional `library()` commands.

-Here you can see how we solve the "chick and egg" problem of getting a package to automate the getting of packages. *pacman* is loaded using an `if()` statement and the traditional "base" R `install.packages()` command.
+Here you can see how we solve the "chicken and egg" problem of getting a package to automate the getting of packages. *pacman* is loaded using an `if()` statement and the traditional "base" R `install.packages()` command.
 Then *pacman* is used to get the rest if of the packages.
 This is entirely automated